 Generally, the subjects were found to be in a fair condition with regards to age and style of construction.
-No obvious significant defects which would affect valuation or mortgage lending security were in evidence.
+Items requiring repair, upgrade, routine maintenance were identified, however, no obvious significant defects which would affect valuation or mortgage lending security were in evidence.